-Kendall Jenner Attends Pot Party At Coachella, Reportedly Did Not Take A Single Puff Of Weed
+Kendall Jenner Attends Pot Party At Coachella And No, She Did Not Take A Single Puff Of Weed

 — Perez Hilton (@PerezHilton) April 17, 2017

 Earlier that day, Kendall and Kylie Jenner teamed up to host the “Winter Bumbleland” for dating app Bumble.
-The social and dating application company tapped the Jenner siblings to hold the event, which also featured music from Simi & Haze.
+The social and dating application company tapped the Jenner siblings to hold the said event which also featured music from Simi & Haze.

 However, many were quick to notice that the reality star looked unhappy during the party.
-According to reports, Kendall Jenner and Hailey Baldwin headed to the VIP area and hung out under a canvas igloo while taking some pictures.
+According to reports, Kendall Jenner and Hailey Baldwin sneaked into the VIP area, hanging out under a canvas igloo while taking some pictures.

 “Kendall did not look happy.
 She was hanging out alone on a corner couch in the VIP area with Hailey Baldwin and staring at her phone.”

 Kendall’s Coachella party comes just weeks after her pulled-out Pepsi advertisement.
-It can be recalled that the Calvin Klein endorser received some backlash from her controversial Pepsi commercial.
-The advertisement, titled “Live For Now Moments Anthem,” featured Kendall Jenner as a model who ditched a photo shoot to join a group of protesters.
+It can be recalled that the Calvin Klein endorser received a backlash from her “tone deaf” Pepsi commercial.
+The advertisement titled “Live For Now Moments Anthem” featured Kendall Jenner as a model who ditched a photo shoot to join a group of protesters.

-In the scene, the reality star can be seen posing with her blond wig and silver dress while attractive protesters marched along the nearby streets.
-Kendall Jenner, who appeared to be moved by the protests, joined in as she dramatically removed her wig and smeared her lipstick.
+In the scene, the reality star can be seen posing with her blond wig and silver dress while the noticeably attractive protesters marched along the nearby streets.
+Kendall Jenner, who appeared to be moved by the said protests, joined in as she dramatically removed her wig and smeared her lipstick.

-The clip ended with the KUWTK star handing a Pepsi can to a police officer who, in return, takes a sip and is applauded by protesters.
+The clip ended with the KUWTK star handing a Pepsi can to a police officer who, in return, took a sip and was applauded by protesters.
 Many were quick to criticize the beverage giant for allegedly being insensitive to national issues such as anti-Trump resistance, Black Lives Matter, and other movements.

 Umm @pepsi ???? #pepsi #you #got #some #splainin #to #do pic.twitter.com/MtE8gllvSj